 Most of the library's research and reference materials do not circulate.
 Those materials which do circulate are located primarily in the main and international collections in the cellar.
 These materials may be charged out by students for the semester, upon presentation of a valid BLS ID card at the circulation desk.
 Circulating materials not requested by another borrower may be renewed online through the SARA catalog, by telephone or in person at the circulation desk.
 To renew online, go to SARA and log on to your Koha account.

 Anyone with borrowing privileges may also request that materials currently on loan be recalled.
-The patron in possession of the recalled item will receive an email alerting that the title has been recalled and needs to be returned in two weeks.
-As soon as tahe title is returned, the requesting patron will be notified of its availability.
+The patron in possession of the recalled item will receive an email that the title has been recalled and the time frame within which to return the item.
+As soon as the title is returned, the requesting patron will be notified of its availability.

 The following materials do not circulate:

 The fee for overdue books is $0.25 per day, per item, for each day any regular circulating material is overdue.
 For reserve and reference material, the fee is $1.00 per hour past due.
 For non-course reserve audio and video materials, the fee is $3.00 per day.
 For overdue laptops, the fee is $10.00 per hour or any fraction of an hour.

 If an item you are looking for is not on the shelf, please go to the circulation desk and ask for a "Missing Book Form."
 We will look for the item and notify you when it is found or suggest an alternate method of finding the material.